notnotjeff/prospect-scraper/README.md

 ## Finnish Leagues

-When looking to add a Finnish league check out [this aggregate site](http://www.leijonat.fi/) for details links to various league websites.
+When looking to add a Finnish league check out [this aggregate site](http://www.leijonat.fi/) for links to various league websites.

 # Adding a Prospect